UNICEF played a leading role in securing equitable access to essential COVID-19 products for low- and middle-income countries.

 Our partnership with UNICEF contributed to the procurement of:

-- Almost 2.9 billion syringes for use with COVID-19 and other vaccines provided to LMICs.
+- Over 2.8 billion syringes for use with COVID-19 and other vaccines.

-- More than 392 million COVID-19 and other childhood vaccines supplied.
+- More than 456 million COVID-19 and other childhood vaccines.

 Sustainable Development Goals (SDGs)